caitradram sambhavam visnor darsana-sthapanotsukam

 In this way, Ramanuja

-continued to instructed his disciples both by example and by precept.
+continued to instruct his disciples both by example and by precept.
 His

 influence on Vaisnavism is powerfully felt to this day.
 His commentary on